DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2021-02-17-brms-intro.md

 Like before, this gives us summaries of our posterior (in this case the median and 95% CI).
-But this time we also see two measures of effect existence, analogous to *p*-value. `p_MAP` is the posterior density at 0 divided by the posterior density at the mode, and is on the same scale as a *p*-value. `pd` is the probability of direction, which is the percentage of the posterior that all has the same sign (whichever is greater).
-We also get two measures of effect significance: the `% in ROPE` tells us how much of the posterior is inside a null region (in this case a standardized effect size of &lt; .1), and `BF` is a Bayes Factor, where BF &gt; 1 indicates support for the alternative hypothesis and BF &lt; 1 indicates support for the null hypothesis.
+But this time we also see two measures of effect existence, analogous to *p*-values on Frequentist approaches. `p_MAP` is the posterior density at 0 divided by the posterior density at the mode, and is on the same scale as a *p*-value. `pd` is the probability of direction, which is the percentage of the posterior that all has the same sign (whichever is greater).
+We also get two measures of effect
+significance: the `% in ROPE` tells us how much of the posterior is inside a null region (in this case a standardized effect size of &lt;
+.1), and `BF` is a Bayes Factor, where BF &gt; 1 indicates support for the alternative hypothesis and BF &lt; 1 indicates support for the null hypothesis.
 There is a whole lot of discussion about which of these metrics are best to use, and we could take a whole meeting talking about this.
-But for now, we can take solace that all of the measures agree- just like we saw before, it looks like the effect of body length is significant!
+But for now, we can take solace that all of the measures agree- just like we saw before, it looks like the effect of body length is significant! <br><br><br>
-<br><br><br>

-We saw that the estimates and inferences from both models look similar, but let’s plot the data with ggplot2 to see how much they actually overlap.
+We saw that the estimates and inferences from both models look similar, but let’s plot the data with `ggplot2` to see how much they actually overlap.

 ``` r